AmiraIsAmiraOMG/Nexus-Launcher/README.md

-# 🎮 NexusGUI - Fortnite Launcher
+# 🎮 Nexus - Fortnite Launcher

 Welcome to **Nexus** — a powerful and easy-to-use Fortnite launcher that gives you the freedom to play your way!
-Whether you want to bypass anti-cheat, explore old and new game versions, inject custom mods or DLLs, or join custom multiplayer servers, NexusGUI has you covered.
+Whether you want to bypass anti-cheat, explore old and new game versions, inject custom mods or DLLs, or join custom multiplayer servers, Nexus has you covered.

 ---